One-on-One with Ed Asner

 In 1947, an editor of the Wyandotte High School newspaper in Kansas dreamt of becoming a newsman.
 Instead, Ed Asner went on to pursue a career in acting and portrayed one of the most iconic newsmen in television history, Lou Grant.
 Asner won five Primetime Emmy Awards for his portrayal of Lou Grant, first as Mary Richards’ boss on The Mary Tyler Moore Show and then in the title role of the spin-off series.
 He won two more Emmy Awards making Asner the most honored male performer in the history of the Primetime Emmy Awards.

-Asner was supposed to perform in the Triangle last spring in the Temple Theatre production of A Man and His Prostate.
-He spoke to RDU on Stage’s Lauren Van Hemert last March in advance of the show, but since the production was postponed due to COVID-19, the interview was not broadcast until now.
+Asner was supposed to perform in the Triangle next month in the Temple Theatre production of A Man and His Prostate.
+He spoke to Beltline to Broadway in advance of when the show was supposed to initially run at Temple Theatre (pre-COVID) over a year ago.

-Hear what Asner has to say to RDU on Stage about his storied career, his activism, and his legacy.
+Hear what he had to say about his storied career, his activism, and his legacy.

 About the Guest